 What Health-to-Wealth Integration Actually Looks Like

 They enroll.
-Immediately, $100 appears in their FSA store account to spend on mental wellness products-meditation apps, sleep aids, exercise equipment, whatever helps.
-That's real money, not points.
+Immediately, $100 appears in their FSA store account to spend on mental wellness products—meditation apps, sleep aids, exercise equipment.
+Real money, not points.
 No reimbursement forms.
 Just there.

 They start therapy with a licensed clinician who specializes in trauma treatment.
 After each completed session:

-They don't fill out forms.
-They don't submit claims.
+No forms.
+No claim submissions.
 The system automatically verifies treatment completion and deposits real money into both immediate-use and long-term accounts.

 After treatment, monitoring continues.
-Medication adherence gets tracked.
-Sleep quality gets monitored.
-Physical activity correlates with ongoing health outcomes.
+Medication adherence tracked.
+Sleep quality monitored.
+Physical activity correlated with ongoing health outcomes.
 Each sustained improvement triggers additional pension contributions.

-Here's what happens: successful treatment leads to improved overall health, which reduces medical claims, which lowers pharmacy costs, which creates documented savings, which builds employer confidence to expand the entire benefits integration.
+Here's what happens: successful treatment improves overall health, reducing medical claims and pharmacy costs, creating documented savings that build employer confidence to expand the entire benefits integration.

 That's not a wellness program.
 That's a flywheel.